 Witnesses' descriptions of the shapes of UFOs vary greatly.
-In 2018, like other years, most reported UFOs were simply "point sources"-that is, "starlike" objects or distant lights.
-The classic "flying saucer" or disc-shaped object was reported in only 24 cases in 2018, suggesting perhaps that the classic model is out of vogue.
-Even the "triangle" shape, which some ufologists suggested had supplanted the classic "saucer," was only reported in 46 cases in 2018.
+In 2019, like other years, most reported UFOs were simply "point sources"-that is, "starlike" objects or distant lights.
+The classic "flying saucer" or disc-shaped object was reported in only nine cases in 2019 (about one per cent), suggesting perhaps that the classic model is out of vogue.
+Even the "triangle" shape, which some ufologists suggested had supplanted the classic "saucer," was only reported in 43 cases (about six per cent) in 2019.